corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ### 9. Learn about signature constraints and signing `.jar` files

 [Signature constraints](cordapps/api-contract-constraints.md#signature-constraints) are a new data model feature introduced in Corda 4.
-They make it much easier to smoothly deploy application upgrades and in a decentralised manner.
+They make it much easier to smoothly deploy application upgrades in a decentralised manner.
 Signature constraints are the new default mode for CorDapps.
 Upgrading your CorDapp to use version 4 Gradle plugins will mean your CorDapp is automatically signed, and new states will use new signature constraints selected automatically based on these signing keys.

 {{< important >}}